DenverArtMuseum/mayer-2024/content/10Onn_essay.md

 [^21]: María Campos Carlés de Peña, *A Surviving Legacy in Spanish America: Seventeenth- and Eighteenth-Century Furniture from the Viceroyalty of Peru* (Ediciones El Viso, 2013), 90.

-[^22]: For figure 12, see Onn et al, *Across the Pacific*, 164.
+[^22]: For figure 12, see Onn et al., *Across the Pacific*, 164.
 The cabinet with the family of Mr. and Mrs. Lee Kip Lee is also adorned with elaborate decorations, including pierced drawer fronts reminiscent of Kyushu furniture.

-[^23]: Onn et al, *Across the Pacific*, 165.
+[^23]: Onn et al., *Across the Pacific*, 165.

-[^24]: Onn et al, *Across the Pacific*, 160.
+[^24]: Onn et al., *Across the Pacific*, 160.

-[^25]: Fig. 17 is called seventeenth- to eighteenth-century Indo-Portuguese on the website of the Museo Franz Mayer.
+[^25]: Figure 17 is called seventeenth- to eighteenth-century Indo-Portuguese on the website of the Museo Franz Mayer.

-[^26]: On figures 16 and 17, see Onn et al, *Across the Pacific*, 166–67.
+[^26]: On figures 16 and 17, see Onn et al., *Across the Pacific*, 166–67.